mikerabat/mrmath/readme.txt

 // ###################################################################
 changelog:

+Date: 26.02.2018
+* Added Expectation Maximation algorithm.
+* Fixed a few things in the threaded LU decomp (parity was not var)

 Date: 14.02.2018
 * Added AVX support for FPC and Delphi (delphi64 not tested yet)
 * Added AVX asm code to DB code project.